fencosoft/fencosoft.github.io/index.md

 * * *
 ## Url Parameters
 The only required parameter is `/api/v1/generate/{quantity}`.
+`quantity` has a hard limit of 15000.
+However, if the response payload were to exceed 2mb then the max `quantity` may be less and the API will respond with a suggested `quantity`.

 For example, if you would like 500 records returned you would set the `quantity` parameter like this: